-Attributes allow users to access different types of metadata that is associated with a model.
+Attributes allow you to access different types of metadata that is associated with a model.
 In this case, attributes are being added that will be accessed inside Vuforia Studio in a later part of the project.
-This section will show how to add those attributes to a model and prepare the model for the next section of this activity.
-The attributes that will be added are part numbers, for part recognition in the AR experience, and sequence identifiers to differentiate between sequences that will be performed on the different sections of the quadcopter.
+This section shows you how to add those attributes to a model and prepare the model for the next section of this activity.
+The attributes being added are part numbers for part recognition in the AR experience, and sequence identifiers to differentiate between sequences.
+These sequences will be performed on the different sections of the quadcopter.